2Bor3d/p4ssw0rd-m4n4ger/README.md

 - Close program: `exit`

 ### Additional info:
-Not all commits are in this repo because I accidentally committed a test version with real login data in save.json.
+Not all commits are in this repo because I accidentally committed a test version of save.json with real login data.